FelicienLL/mapbayr/README.md

 #> ID 1... done.
 ```

-As building dataset into a NM-tran format can be painful, you can use
+As building dataset into a NM-TRAN format can be painful, you can use
 pipe-friendly `obs_lines()` and `adm_lines()` functions in order to pass
 administration and observation information, and perform the estimation
 subsequently.